ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IAircraftBasicAccelerationModel.rst

 IAircraftBasicAccelerationModel
 ===============================

-.. py:class:: IAircraftBasicAccelerationModel
+.. py:class:: ansys.stk.core.stkobjects.aviator.IAircraftBasicAccelerationModel

    object

    Interface used to access the basic acceleration model options for an acceleration model of an aircraft in the Aviator catalog.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IAircraftBasicAccelerationModel

 Overview
 --------